Initiatives of Internal Control

 Basic Principles

-To put this principle into practice, Epson created the Epson Global Code of Conduct, which explains how employees are expected to implement the Principles of Corporate Behavior.
+To put this principle into practice, Epson created the Epson Global Code of Conduct, which explains actions that officers and employees are expected to take based on the understanding of the Principles of Corporate Behavior.
 The code impresses upon employees the need to seek profits by proper means and to immediately report conduct that is or could lead to a violation.

-Principle 7, "Working with business partners for mutual benefit," in Principles of Corporate Behavior strictly forbids acts of bribery and collusion with business partners and strongly urges business partners to refrain from engaging in illegal or unethical business practices themselves.
-They are also strongly urged to avoid acts of bribery for business purposes in Anti-Bribery, Anti-Curruption and Competition Law (Antimonopoly Act) Guidelines for Business Partners.
 Epson Group Supplier Guidelines stipulates that Epson conducts business in a way that does not depend on entertainment or the like from suppliers.
-We ask our business partners to promptly report violations or potential violations by Epson personnel to Epson Group companies.
+We ask our business partners to promptly report violations or potential violations by Epson officers and employees to Epson Group companies.

 Topic Description

-Response to risks Anti-corruption law violations are cited as an important company risk.
-Risks are evaluated based on the likelihood of corruption (per the Corruption Perceptions Index) in countries and territories around the world and at Epson's overseas subsidiaries, as well as on the impact that an incident of corruption would have.
-For high-risk organizations, we formulate and execute control plans every year, regularly check plan progress, evaluate action effectiveness, and report the findings to the board of directors.
+Response to risks Corruption risks are evaluated based on the likelihood of corruption [per the Corruption Perceptions Index (CPI)] in countries and territories around the world and at Epson's overseas subsidiaries, as well as on the impact that an incident of corruption would have.
+For high-risk organizations, we formulate and execute annual control plans.
+The compliance control department evaluates their effectiveness and reports the findings to the chief compliance officer (CCO).

 Response to incidents If a violation that has a material impact on Group management should occur, the Crisis Management Committee will be called upon to invoke the crisis management program.